non-human n.

 Mike Christie submitted a 1943 cite from Hal Clement's "Attitude".

-Fred Galvin submitted a cite from a 1950 reprint of Donald A. Wollheim's "Ajax of Ajax" (published under the pseudonym "Martin Pearson"); we would like to verify the cite in its first publication in Future, August, 1942.
+Fred Galvin submitted a cite from a 1950 reprint of Donald A. Wollheim's "Ajax of Ajax" (published under the pseudonym "Martin Pearson"); we do not need to bother verifying the cite in its first publication in Future, August, 1942, as we already have enough other evidence from this era.

 Fred Galvin submitted a cite from a reprint of Lester del Rey's 1942 "The Wings of Night": Mike Christie verified it in its first publication.